 Hello!
-First off let me say, I’m a novice when it comes to using air dry paints on reborn dolls.
-After I painted some experimental dolls and fiddled around with them for almost a year, I turned my friend, Debbie Henshaw of “They Never Grow Up Nursery” loose on them, as she is my “go to” expert on reborning with air dry type paints.
+First off, I admit I’m a novice when it comes to using air dry paints on reborn dolls.
+After I painted some experimental dolls and fiddled around with blending colors for almost a year, I turned my friend, Debbie Henshaw of “They Never Grow Up Nursery” loose on them, as she is my “go to” expert on reborning with air dry type paints.
 In fact, she has a great new tutorial DVD (using LDC airdry paints). http://www.theynevergrowupnursery.com/reborning-dvd-course.html

 So, Debbie helped me develop these paints and the results can be seen on her blog: http://theynevergrowupnursery.blogspot.com/2012/11/art-and-magic-water-borne-air-dry.html

 Since this is a new venture for me here at HunnyBuns, I’m open to hearing how any of them might be improved.
 My expertise lies with Genesis ® Heatset Paints.
-For now, I’m taking the advice of those who use air dry paints to reborn their dolls.
-Hopefully as I get more experience with them, I will be able to write a new book and really do them justice.
+I am now writing a new book about using WaterBorne © paints, so look for it soon in my store and on eBay.

-In addition to my Pre-Blended Dollmaker’s Colors and/or the BASIC Paint Colors, you’ll want some Liquitex Ultra Matte Gel.
-Because it’s expensive and comes in a large container, I’ve broken it down into smaller sizes that you can purchase from me.
+In addition to my Pre-Blended Dollmaker’s Colors and/or the BASIC Paint Colors, you’ll want some Liquitex Ultra Matte Gel, which I sell.

-I had the opportunity to compare prepping the bare vinyl on one of my own kits with Genesis Matte Varnish, and another with Folk Art Glass & Tile Medium.
-I prefer the Folk Art prep to the Matte only because the Matte definitely creates more texture on the bare vinyl and the WaterBorne paints "grab" quickly and are difficult to get off if you make a mistake.
+I've compared prepping bare vinyl with Genesis Matte Varnish, and another with Folk Art Glass & Tile Medium and a third with Clear Liquid Gesso.
+I prefer the Folk Art or the Clear Gesso prep to the Genesis Matte because the Matte creates slightly more texture on the bare vinyl (can feel a tiny bit sandpapery) and the WaterBorne paints "grab" that surface very quickly and are difficult to get off if you make a mistake.
+I sell all three of these products.

-The other observation is, the Genesis Matte KEPT multiple layers of WaterBorne paint from getting any shine, which is good.
-The Folk Art prepped doll did begin to show shininess once I began to do rooting.
+On a positive note, the Genesis Matte KEPT multiple layers of WaterBorne paint from getting any shine, which is good.
+The Folk Art prepped doll did begin to show shininess once I began rooting.
 But!
 Glass & Tile Medium will also do a great job of removing excess shine when used as a final top coat.
 Just sponge it on very lightly with a smooth cosmetic sponge (do not pounce!!) anywhere you want it to look less shiny.

 MATERIALS & SUPPLIES:

-- You can use any type palette for these paints
+- You can use any type of dish or well palette for these paints

 - Purified or distilled water to thin

-- Liquitex or other art grade, acrylic Retarding Fluid is a good idea to slow down evaporation of the paint ON the doll as well as in the palette.
+- Acrylic Retarding Fluid is a good idea to slow down evaporation of the paint ON the doll as well as in the palette.

-- Ultra Matte Gel (sold in 2 sizes on my website) Ultra Matte Gel is GREAT to mix in small amounts with your final WaterBorne layers to create a softer, velvety finish.
+- Ultra Matte Gel (sold in 2 sizes on my website) is GREAT to mix in small amounts with your final WaterBorne layers to create a softer, velvety finish.

 - Sponges: cosmetic wedges and natural sea sponges or cellulose sponges torn into small pieces about 2 inches across.
 The new honeycomb sponges are awesome!
 Demonstrated on Debbie Henshaw's painting DVD, and I carry them now too.

-- “Art & Magic Water Borne © Paints”
+- “Art & Magic Water Borne © Paints”sold by the set or individual jars.

 First, the Good News :-)